 Yes!
 Have you ever noticed how relaxed you feel at the beach?
 Salt therapy has a relaxing effect on the nervous system and promotes an overall feeling of wellbeing.

 No. It is relaxing, as noted above, and patients report that they leave their session feeling very refreshed.

 Is salt therapy good for allergies and asthma?

 YES!
 In fact, to reduce the severity of their symptoms, patients with asthma and allergies should visit the Salt Room two to four times a week during high pollen or pollutant periods.

-For asthma sufferers, it opens airways and calms breathing which reduces wheezing and coughing, makes life more comfortable and asthma more manageable.
+For asthma sufferers, salt therapy reduces wheezing and coughing, which calms breathing, making life more comfortable and asthma more manageable.
 This also prevents overuse of inhalers, a practice that can cause bronchospasm and increase asthma severity.

 Can salt therapy help people with COPD or emphysema?